 A 2015 study found that the national average FICO credit score was 695 while the national average Vantage score was 673.
 But what does that number mean?
 Is that a good credit score?
+And how do you even get a free credit report and score?
 When looking at these numbers, it’s helpful to consider the credit score scale ranges from 300 to 850.
 Whether you are looking at your FICO credit score or VantageScore, similar rating systems apply.
 Although some lenders may have different criteria on how they judge a score, in general, a score over 700 is considered a good credit score.

 What Is a Credit Score?